 Because Lent was a time when eating wasn’t allowed but drinking was, the ingenious Paulaner monks came up with a solution.

 Since brewing was already a hobby of theirs, they came up with the idea to brew a beer heavier in nutrients and calories.
 This way, they could get all the sustenance they needed without a chew in sight.

-“Liquid bread” as it came to be known, was the original Paulaner Salvator, brewed back in the early 1600s.
+“Liquid bread” as it came to be known, was the original Paulaner Salvator, brewed back in the 1629.
 The same Paulaner Salvator you’ll drink at Starkbierfest.

 Soon after their incredible invention, the public got word of this religious workaround and wanted a piece for themselves.
 After much delibeeration, the powers that be allowed the Salvator kegs to be tapped for public each spring!
 And so began the tradition of Munich’s Starkbierfest.